 We will have a live stream, and we upload talks onto the TEDx Channel on Youtube.

 – A sentence describing yourself, what you do and where you are from.
 We welcome diversity of age, nationality, background.
-There are places for normal people too – for 20-25 year old Polish students – but if (for example) you are a Grandmother from Panama, running workshops in prisons – you will bring diversity to our event – and it will be an honour to have you at our event.
+There are places for normal people too – for 20-25 year old Polish students – but if (for example) you are a Grandmother from Panama, running workshops in prisons – you will bring diversity – and it will be an honour to welcome you to our event.

 – anything else that you think should encourage us to give you a ticket.
 For example one TEDx applicant wrote “I’m raising two small children with little support.
 TED and TEDx stops me from going crazy – and I talk to my children about what I am learning even though they are a bit young to understand, I’ll do everything and anything I can to be positive and make a contribution on the day”.
 She got her ticket.